voucherifyio/voucherify-openapi/docs/webhook-introductions/events-voucher-enabled.md

-The `EVENTS.VOUCHER.ENABLED` webhook means that a voucher has been successfully enabled for use.
+The `EVENTS.VOUCHER.ENABLED` event indicates that a voucher has been successfully enabled for use.
 It indicates that the voucher is now active and it can be redeemed.